sukadateam/Database/README.md

   - I'd like to note that the people listed above have not helped in development since I left high school.
 It's been a solo project for a few years.
 I'd like to thank them for their help in the kick start of this project.
 I will keep the development going by myself.
 Thank you all!
 You are more than welcome to rejoin the progress at any time!

+Current Working/Partially working without major issues are:
+StudentManager --> ()
+Users --> ()
+data_base --> ()
+Note: Backing away from going a full release as there are tons of issues.
+I'm hoping to address them all before adding new featrues, or finishing some features.
+I will be going function by function testing everything.
+I will release a list of all teseted and working functions right here: (Happy 420!!)